Applications for 2018/19 are now CLOSED.

-The READY Programme is an employability course available exclusively to first year undergraduate students.
+The READY Programme is an employability course exclusively available to new students starting their journey at Brunel University.
 The scheme provides students with the opportunity to learn about product and service design, teamwork and communication through real, inspiring, sustainable, cross-cultural development projects.

-The programme focuses on UNHCR’s (United Nations High Commission for Refugees) work in a refugee settlement in Zambia.
-The settlement is home to over 14,000 refugees who have fled the Angolan and Rwandan war.
-The Zambian Government is allowing these refugees to permanently settle in Zambia.
+The programme focuses on UNDP (United Nations Development Programme's) work in a refugee settlement in Zambia.
+The camp is home to over 14,000 refugees who have fled the Angolan and Rwandan wars during 1975 and 2002.

 The READY Challenge

-The READY challenge is to “innovate for global development” i.e. to design a product (good and/or service) aimed at solving real life problems faced by the resettlers in Zambia.
+The READY challenge is to “innovate for global development” i.e. to design a product (good and/or service) aimed at solving real life problems faced by the resettlers in the Zambian refugee camp.

 Make new friends, stand out from the crowd, enhance your CV with transferable skills, and build contacts while making a real difference!
 This programme is extremely popular; places will strictly be allocated on a first come, first served basis.

-- You’ll take part in 10 sessions which run from 5:30 to 7pm every Tuesday, starting from 9th October and ending on 11th December2018.
-All but the last session will take place in LECT-E on campus.
+- You’ll take part in 10 sessions which run from 5:00 to 7pm every Tuesday, starting on 8 October and ending on 10 December 2019.
+All sessions will take place on campus.

 - Your project will be entered into a competition.
 The best solution will win first prize.